rtaylor02/SOLID_principles/SOLID_principles_definition.md

 ## DIP
 1. A high-level concrete class should not depend on a low-level concrete class.
 Instead, both must depend on abstractions.
 2. Abstractions should not depend upon details.
-Instead the details should depend upon abstractions.
+Instead, the details should depend upon abstractions.

+**Key**: (again) use interface for abstraction to allow loose coupling whose details are defined in smaller units of class.